 What’s better than savings?
 Free shipping!
 People are likely to complete an order and purchase the product if shipping is free, thus, reducing a customer’s shipping fees will eventually increase your sales.

-In a brick and mortar store, you choose a product, wait in a queue, pay at the cashier, and leave.
-Simple, right?
+In a brick-and-mortar store, you choose a product, wait in line, pay at the cashier, and leave.
 So why shouldn’t it be just as easy on an ecommerce website?

-We integrated an Abandoned cart module to the Marimekko website with notifies customers about the products they added to their shopping cart but didn’t purchase.
-After getting a personalized email notification, the customer could easily recover their shopping cart by following the link in the email and completing their purchase.
+A shopping cart can be a place to engage with customers too.
+For instance, our fashion & apparel client Marimekko requested us to integrate an abandoned cart module with the website.
+Now the customers get notified about the products they’ve added to their shopping cart but never purchased.
+Having received a personalized email notification, the user can easily recover their shopping cart by following the link in the email and completing their purchase.

 The average online shopping cart abandonment rate is 69.89%.
 This can be damaging to your retail business, especially if you consider how much it took to gain visitors to your ecommerce website and turn them from visitors to customers, only to have them head elsewhere at the very last moment.

 Optimized, easy-to-use checkout is one of those features of a good ecommerce website that will reduce your cart abandonment rate and keep your users coming back to your store.

 Insider tip #1: Make your customers fill out only the information required to complete a purchase, including mailing and billing address, credit card number, and shipping option.
 Anything else can cause frustration, and customers will either abandon your site or make their purchase but choose not to return.

 Insider tip #2: Customers usually don’t want to browse through more than a couple of pages.
 That’s why the increasing number of Elogic customers request a one-page checkout extension.
 In the case of TurcomUSA, the extension helped to reduce a shopping cart abandonment rate and increase conversions.